neelmani07/Patient_Records_management/README.md

-developed using cloud9
+developed using cloud9 |
-removed un-necessary files.
+removed all un-necessary files.   |
 start with new_entry.py file for new input